garydavisonos/conditional-helpers/README.md

 # conditional-helpers

-A collection of JS helper functions to be used in conditional logic within projects
+A collection of JavaScript helper functions to be used in conditional logic within projects